serenity-is/docs/tutorials/multi_tenancy/using_serenity_service_behaviors.md

 Therefore, all code implemented in other methods must be thread-safe, as a single instance is shared across all requests.
 Additionally, consider utilizing `IServiceResolver<MyDependency>` to resolve any additional dependencies.

-A behavior may intercept one or more of the `Retrieve`, `List`, `Save`, or `Delete` handlers by implementing the corresponding interfaces: `IRetrieveBehavior`, `IListBehavior`, `ISaveBehavior`, or `IDeleteBehavior`.
+A behavior may intercept one or more of the `Retrieve`, `List`, `Save`, or `Delete` handlers by implementing the corresponding asynchronous behavior interfaces: `IRetrieveBehaviorAsync`, `IListBehaviorAsync`, `ISaveBehaviorAsync`, or `IDeleteBehaviorAsync`.

 In this context, we need to intercept all of these service calls, so we implement all relevant interfaces.

-We only implement the methods that are necessary for our purposes and leave the others empty.
+Because the async behavior interfaces provide default no-op implementations for every member, we only override the methods that are necessary for our purposes.
+The methods take a `CancellationToken` and return `Task`; hooks that do no asynchronous work may simply return `Task.CompletedTask`.

 The methods implemented here correspond to those overridden in `RoleRepository.cs` in the previous section.
 The code within these methods is nearly identical; however, in this behavior, we ensure it is more generic to accommodate any row type that implements the `IMultiTenantRow` interface.